 Glaucoma is an eye disease that gradually steals sight without warning and often without symptoms.
 Vision loss is caused by damage to the optic nerve from increased pressure inside the eye.
 This nerve is responsible for carrying the images we see to the brain.
 At Florida Eye Center, our board-certified ophthalmologists are all qualified to evaluate and treat glaucoma and ocular hypertension using the latest in diagnostic equipment.
 In addition to medical treatment for glaucoma, Dr. Thomas Pusateri specializes in Selective Laser Trabeculoplasty (SLT) treatment of glaucoma in those patients that are candidates for the procedure.

 Florida Eye Center is pleased to have a fellowship-trained cornea specialist available for consultation.
-Dr. Mark Arey has completed advanced training beyond residency to allow him to better diagnose and treat both common and atypical cornea and external ocular conditions, including:
+Dr. Allen Pusateri has completed advanced training beyond residency to allow him to better diagnose and treat both common and atypical cornea and external ocular conditions, including:

 - Dry eye syndrome

 With our commitment to managing as much of your eye care needs as possible in a single convenient location, Florida Eye Center offers both medical and surgical care for retinal disease with our fellowship-trained retina specialists.
 Diabetic retinopathy, macular degeneration, and retinal tear/detachment are just a few of the conditions we are able to treat here at Florida Eye Center.
 We have both Optical Coherence Tomography (OCT) and Fluorescein Angiography (FA) capabilities to most accurately diagnose and treat such conditions.

 A simple vision test is no substitute for a complete eye examination.
 We recommend complete eye examinations every two to four years for all adults over the age of 40, and a preschool examination for children.
 We also suggest once a year vision testing for people who wear glasses or contact lenses.
 (See Eye Care for more information)